 So here it is folks - the full line up for York Does Vintage on Sunday 14th October 2012!

-• A vintage tearoom, serving sandwiches and afternoon tea
+• 40 hand-picked stalls• A vintage tearoom, serving sandwiches and afternoon tea

 • Lindy Hop dancing